Creating a file storage

 --name

 : File storage name.
-The naming requirements are as follows:- It must be 2 to 63 characters long.
+Follow these naming requirements:- It must be from 2 to 63 characters long.

 - It must start with a letter and cannot end with a hyphen.